Zog08/Dance-Arts-Centre-MP1/README.md

 | The user couldn't submit the form when inputting a numerical age | corrected field input to number, instead of email |
 | Background image cut off on wider monitors | Corrected the positioning to background-position-y as align-contents only affects the contents; the text or buttons |

+## Future Features
+In the future, if more time allowed and my skills are furthered, i would like to add the following features:
+- Members only area.
+Parents could sign in and see news, timetable and photos of their children that may not be appropriate to share with the general public
+- Take payment via the website for classes
+- A shop to sell uniform

 ## Deployment
 The website was deployed using GitHub Pages by following these steps: